 Another favourite of ours, which often features hotels that don’t list on booking.com.

 Hotels.com is usually the second site we check when searching for accommodation.

 When we travel, if we’re staying somewhere for a few days we usually prefer to book an apartment, and AirBnB is our go-to choice for apartment rentals.

 Don’t forget that AirBnB isn’t the only game in town.
-We’ve put together a comprehensive list of AirBnB Alternatives here, which might result in you getting a better deal on a great apartment rental.
+We’ve put together a comprehensive list of AirBnB Alternatives here, as well as a guide to holiday cottage accommodation in the UK here.

 If you like the idea of AirBnB but have gone off them because they’re not quite as homely as they used to be, Homestay is the answer for you.
 You’re guaranteed to have an actual host whose home you’ll be staying in, and breakfast is usually included.

 We’ve stayed in a number of Homestay properties around the world – you can read our thoughts on them here.
 Using our Homestay link also saves you 5% on the booking fee, which will be automatically applied at checkout.

 Self-drive road trips are one of our favourite ways to travel.
 Check out some of our favourite road trip planning guides, including Route 66, Scotland’s North Coast 500, the Pacific Coast Highway and the USA’s Deep South for inspiration.